 10 of 10

 Despite its reputation for being a car-filled concrete jungle, Houston has a number of great green spaces and hike and bike trails.
-The Buffalo Bayou stretches from just outside the 610 Loop all the way into the center of the city, and offers some breathtaking views of the downtown skyline.
+The Buffalo Bayou itself stretches from just outside the 610 Loop all the way into the center of the city, and the park — which begins at Shepherd Drive — offers some breathtaking views of the downtown skyline.
 Don't have a bike?
 You can rent one using the city's bike-share program Bcycle.
 Docking stations are located near the trail at Jackson Hill and Memorial Drive (300 Jackson Street) and at the Sabine Bridge (190 Sabine Street).